Blog

 Amanda Wilcox

-For finishing touches on this card I added stardust Stickles to the bees wings.
+For finishing touches on this card I kept it simple and just added a little glossy accents to Newton’s nose and the button on his cape.

 Enter to Win a $25 Prize!

-We will be choosing two lucky winners to win a $25 store credit for Newton’s Nook Designs online shop!
-The winners will be chosen at random from the collective blog posts featuring our new products this week.
-For a chance to win, leave comments on the Design Team Member Blog Posts (see list below) from Monday June 17 through Thursday June 20th.
+One lucky winner will receive a $25 prize to spend at Newton’s Nook Designs online shop!
+The winner will be chosen at random from the collective blog posts featuring our new products this week.
+For a chance to win, leave comments on the Design Team Member Blog Posts (see list below) from Monday July 15 through Wednesday July 17th.
 You will not know which blog has been chosen so the more you comment on the better your chances are of winning!
-You have until Thursday, June 20th at 9 pm ET to comment — winners will be announced on the NND blog on Friday, June 21st.
+You have until Thursday, July 17th at 9 pm ET to comment — winners will be announced on the NND blog on Thursday, July 18th.

 Check out all the awesome Design Team Blogs below to enter: